-- Mrauk U and Ngapali on the West Coast (like much of Asia 30 years ago - go before it all changes!) about 6 years ago
+- Mrauk U and Ngapali on the West Coast (like much of Asia 30 years ago - go before it all changes!) over 6 years ago

 Kachin state travel can be difficult and local people are a little suspicious of the camera so always ask.Nights can be cold and flights are efficient ...three weeks will fly by

 Internal flights can be arranged in Yangon and there are 3 flights for the price of two

 The beautiful lake nr to Hopin was recently closed